SystemsApproach/sdn/uses.rst

 .. _reading_5g:
 .. admonition:: Further Reading

-   `5G Mobile Networks: A Systems Approach
+   L. Peterson and O. Sunay. `5G Mobile Networks: A Systems Approach
    <https://5g.systemsapproach.org/>`__.
 June 2020.

 The bottom line is that the effort to apply SDN principles to both